+You should now see the “Welcome to Bluehost” screen, along with a “Congratulations” message.
 Now you need to choose a password for your account.
-Click on the Create your password link:
+Click on the Create your password button:

 Warning: You might get an error message here.
 It is simply because it sometimes takes a few minutes for the Bluehost robots to create your account.
 Don’t panic.
 Worst case scenario, call BlueHost Support at 1–888–401–4678.

 This will bring you to the Bluehost login screen.
 Here you will be asked to login to your domain.
 Your domain should be automatically inserted for you.
 If it is not, type it into the field provided.